 Once you receive your letter of acceptance to Parkland, follow these steps to request an accommodation:

-Call 217/353-2033, stop by room D120 or email SOAR@parkland.edu to schedule an appointment.
-The contents of the orientation materials are designed to explain the registration process, important college policies, and provide an introduction to the tenets of civility and sustainability.
+Complete your new student orientation at Student Orientation.
+The contents of the orientation are designed to explain the registration process, important college policies, and provide an introduction to all aspects of college life.

 arise, do not hesitate to contact our office to discuss the matter.